-- Xylose Lysin Deoxycholate (XLD) Agar : Salmonella appear as pink (lactose non-fermenting colonies) with black center (due to H2S production)
+Xylose Lysine Deoxycholate (XLD) Agar: Salmonella appear as pink (lactose non-fermenting colonies) with a black center (due to H2S production)

 - S.Typhi forms large black colonies with a metallic sheen.

-- S.Paratyphi A produces green colonies due to absence of H2S production.
+- S.Paratyphi A produces green colonies due to the absence of H2S production.

-- Selenite broth or Tetrathionate broth: For the enrichment of Salmonellae present in faeces.
-Faeces is incubated for 12-18 hours before subculture into plates.
+Selenite broth or Tetrathionate broth: For the enrichment of Salmonellae present in feces.
+Feces is incubated for 12-18 hours before subculture into plates.

-- Trypticase soya broth or Brain Heart Infusion broth: Non-selective broth for primary blood culture.
+Trypticase soy broth or brain heart infusion broth: Non-selective broth for primary blood culture.

 Commonly used Biochemical tests for the identification of Salmonella and their results are as follows;

-- Nitrate reduced to nitrite (This property is shared by all the members of Enterobacteriaceae family)
+- Nitrate is reduced to nitrite (this property is shared by all the members of Enterobacteriaceae family)

 - Triple sugar iron agar (TSI) test: Alk/Acid, H2S